umask Fun Times With WSL

 Bug in WSL

-There’s a bug in WSL implementation that doesn’t call /bin/login
+There’s a bug in WSL implementation that doesn’t call /bin/login, which

 It’s a bit disappointing that this bug has existed for 2 years.
 Windows has enough hurdles as it is, with respect to using it as a unix-like development environment.